Last revised: June 2022

 - Complaint details.

-We may also collect sensitive and special categories of personal information.
+We may also collect sensitive personal information (also called ‘special category information’).
 For example, where we are provided with such information directly by our clients to provide professional services, or where we collect information directly from individuals with their consent.
 This may include:

 - Membership of a political association or membership of a trade union.

-Where we are provided with personal information by a client, we take steps to ensure that the client has complied with the relevant obligations under the Privacy Act in relation to that information; this may include, for example, that the client has provided you with notice of the collection (and other matters) and has obtained any necessary consent for us to collect, use and disclose that information.
+Where we are provided with personal information by a client, we take steps to ensure that the client has complied with the relevant obligations under applicable data protection laws in relation to that information; this may include, for example, that the client has provided you with notice of the collection (and other matters) and has obtained any necessary consent for us to collect, use and disclose that information.